m-krivov/Texel-BodyScan-Dataset/README.md

 │   │   |   └── measurements.csv        # Automatic body measurements
 |   |   |                                 (ISO 8559-1, some values may be omitted)
 │   │   ├── free_fusion/
-│   │   |   ├── scan.ply                # the same for FreeFusion
+│   │   |   ├── scan.ply                # The same for FreeFusion
-│   │   |   ├── model_smpl300.json      # the same for FreeFusion
+│   │   |   ├── model_smpl300.json      # The same for FreeFusion
-│   │   |   ├── model_smpl300.ply       # the same for FreeFusion
+│   │   |   ├── model_smpl300.ply       # The same for FreeFusion
-│   │   |   └── measurements.csv        # the same for FreeFusion
+│   │   |   └── measurements.csv        # The same for FreeFusion
 │   │   ├── person.scan.xml             # Full metadata
 |   |   |                                 (camera intrinsics, gender, age, clothing, etc)
 │   │   └── person.json                 # Only camera intrinsics and bounding box